jappelb/FHCC_AML_SOPs/README.md

 -   Does this patient need urgent treatment?
 (See indications for urgent treatment.)
 -   Is all of the information required for diagnosis, risk stratification, and response assessments available?

-Once these initial answers are available, a more nuanced discussion of risk stratification, likelihood of tolerating various chemotherapy regimens, and overall treatment course can be conducted. \## Initial Workup
+Once these initial answers are available, a more nuanced discussion of risk stratification, likelihood of tolerating various chemotherapy regimens, and overall treatment course can be conducted.

+## Initial Workup

 FHCC adopts the European Leukemia Net (ELN) approach to risk stratification with closely mirrors the world health organization international consensus classification of myeloid malignancies.
 ELN was recently updated [here](https://ashpublications.org/blood/article/doi/10.1182/blood.2022016867/485817/Diagnosis-and-Management-of-AML-in-Adults-2022-ELN).

+### Biobanking and Diagnostic Sampling of Patients Suspected of Leukemia

 We strongly recommend patients have samples obtained capable of rendering an exact diagnosis with risk stratification.